-BECN 301Microeconomics3(3,0)Students will study the general principles of microeconomics.
-Included are the theoretical constructs of consumer behavior, cost structure, and the operations of business firms in the market economy under conditions of perfect competition, oligopoly, monopoly and monopolistic competition.
+BECN 301 Microeconomics 3(3,0) Students wi Il study the general principles of microeconomics.
+Included are the theoretical c onstructs of consumer behavior, cost structure, and the operations of business firm ms in the market economy under conditions of pe erfect competition, oligopoly, mo phopoly, and monopolistic competition.
+Prerequisite: J lunior Standing.

+BECN 302 Macroeconomics 3(3,0) Students will study the general principles of macroeconomics.
+This course presents the formal Keynesian theory of income determination and its conte emporary critiques, including the study of the possible causes and solutions to unemployment and inflation and the importance of the international economy.
+Government fin scal and monetary policies are examined in detail.
 Prerequisite: Junior Standing.

-BECN 302Macroeconomics3(3,0)Students will study the general principles of macroeconomics.
-This course presents the formal Keynesian theory of income determination and its contemporary critiques, including the study of the possible causes and solutions to unemployment and inflation and the importance of the international economy.
-Government fiscal and monetary policies are examined in detail.
-Prerequisite: Junior Standing.

-BMGT 200 Introduction to Management 3(3,0) Students stud Students study the basic functions of management, and are exposed to modern management practices, current events, problem solving, and ethical dilemmas.
-Topics includ Topics include decision making, strategic and operational planning, organizational structure, Human Resources management, leadership, and control techniques.
-The instructor facilitates discussion, and integrates these topics through the use of contemporary business issues and case studies.
+BMGT 200 Introduction to Management 3(3,0) Students stud Students study the basic functions of management and are exposed to modern practices, current events, problem solving, and Topics includ Topics include decision making, strategic and operational planning, organizational structure, Human Resources management, leadership, and control techniques.
+The instructor fac ilitates discussion and integrates these topics us ing contemporary business issu es and case studies.
+Co-requisite : ENGL 210.

+CMNS 310Persuasion in a Mediated World3(3,0)Through reading, writing and speech, students will become familiar with the persuasive strategy described in Aristotle's Rhetoric, and consider how that strategy can be employed in professional and personal situations in writing, public speaking, and negotiation.
 Co-requisite: ENGL 210.

-CMNS 310Persuasion in a Mediated World3(3,0)Through reading, writing and speech, students will become familiar with the persuasive strategy described in Aristotle's Rhetoric, and consider how that strategy can be employed in professional and personal situations in writing, public speaking and negotiation.
-Co-requisite: ENGL 210.

-CMNS 350 CMNS 350 Mass and Digital Communication Ethics 3(3,0) This course ad dresses the et hical problem s th at arise in the field ds of jou rnalism, public relations a nd advertising, particularly in today's digital media environment.
+CMNS 350 Mass and Digital Communication Ethics 3(3,0) This course addresses the ethical problems that arise in the fields of journalism, publi rnalism, public relations, ar nd advertising, particularly in today's digital media environment.
 Prerequisite: CMNS 301.

-CMNS 380 3(3,0) This course examines the strategic uses, impacts and implications of emerging and social media, social media, and examines the ways in which social media impacts the daily lives of our society ar our society and its individual members.
-It expands the student's knowledge of social media applica media applications in business, advertising and public relations, as well as its use in political movements and the development of communities.
+CMNS 380 Social Media Campaigns and Strategies 3(3,0) This course e xamines the strategic uses, impacts and implication s of emerging and social media, and examines the ways in which social media impac ts the daily lives of our society ar our society and its individual members.
+It expands the student's knowledge of social media applica tions in business, advertising, and public relations, a s well as its use in political move ments and the development of communities.
+Co-requ isite: ENGL 210.

+CMNS 401 Peace Communication: Media and Conflict 3(3,0) Resolu tion

+This course integrates methods, perspectives and concepts of Peace Studies, Culture Communication and Peace Journalism to explain contemporary debates in the global public sphere.
+It considers how cultural stereotypes about ideology, religion and culture frame Arabs and Americans in the mass media.
+RHU students will engage with students from collaborating universities in the United States in online, asynchronous conversation and participate in shared projects that explore the role of the media in influencing Arab and American relations.
 Co-requisite: ENGL 210.

-CMNS 401 Peace Communication: Media and Conflict Resolution 3(3,0) This course in Communication public sphere. frame Arabs tegrates methods, perspectives and concepts of Peace Stu on and Peace Journalism to explain contemporary debates It considers how cultural stereotypes about ideology, religio and Americans in the mass media.
-RHU students will collaborating universities in the United States in online, a idies, Culture in the global on and culture engage with and participate in shared projects that explore the role of ab and American relations.
-Co-requisite: ENGL 210. the media in and presentations), students will learn the processes by which effective speeches are conceived, prepared and delivered.
+CMNS 410 Public Speaking 3(3,0) This course is designed to provide both a practical introduction to the fundamental principles of public speaking and a forum for practicing public spea king skills.
+Through a variety of instructional strategies (discussion, class workshops, readings, lectures, and presentations), students will learn the processes by which effe ective speeches are conceived, prepared, and delivered.
 Co-requisite: ENGL 210.

-CMNS 410 Public Speaking 3(3,0) This course is s designed to provide both a practical introduction t to the fundamental principles of p ublic speaking and a forum for practicing public speal king skills.
-Through a variety of in nstructional strategies (discussion, class workshops, readings, lectures,

-EDUC 210Educational Psychology3(3,0)This course draws on the study of psychological principles, cognitive development, and learning theories applicable to the teaching/learning situations.
-Focus areas include human growth and development, with a specific focus on adolescent development and developmentally appropriate practices, learning theory, motivation theory, instructional and college practices, individual differences, student interpersonal and group behavior, classroom management and organization.
-Co-requisite: ENGL 210.
+EDUC 210 Educational Psychology 3(3,0) This course draws on the study of psychological principles, cognitiv e development, and learning theories applicable to teaching/learning situations.
+Focus a reas include human growth and development, with a specific focus on adolescen t development and developmentally appropriate practices, learning theory, motivation theory, instructional and college practices, individual differences, student interpersonal and group behavior, classroom management and organization.
+Co-requisite: ENGL 2 0.